-I am obsessed with the way that these three swings turned out and how it transformed this otherwise useless area of our patio into a shaded escape for my kids and family during the blistering summer months here in AZ!
+I am obsessed with the way that the outdoor swing set turned out and how it transformed this otherwise useless area of our patio into a shaded escape for my kids and family during the blistering summer months here in AZ!

 I will later be sharing how I used some greenery and wooden hoops to make this piece of art that hangs near the swings so check out the blog later for this easy and big impact decor.